Chinese food delivery man fatally shot in New Jersey

-EAST ORANGE, New Jersey (WABC) --A Chinese food delivery man was fatally shot in New Jersey Monday night.
+EAST ORANGE, New Jersey (WABC) --Police are searching for the gunman who fatally shot a Chinese food delivery man in New Jersey Monday night.

 The incident happened just before 9 p.m. on Shepard Avenue in East Orange.